Crawford County library board appoints former system director as interim after head’s “voluntary resignation”

-VAN BUREN -- The Crawford County Library System Board brought in a familiar face to lead the system following the exit of their previous director amidst an ongoing controversy.
+VAN BUREN -- The Crawford County Library System board brought in a familiar face to lead the system following the exit of its previous director amidst an ongoing controversy.

 White said she had served as library system director before from 1999 to 2012 and again from 2013 to January 2021.
 She hopes to do well at being an interim librarian and bring the community together to work together for the library.